SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 Traditionally, the first type to be specified as a generic parameter is given the name ``T``, followed by ``U``, then ``V``, and so on.
-The choice of name to use is entirely up to yourself, however.
+The choice of name to use is entirely up to you, however.

 .. note::